johnmatter/johnmatter.github.io/_posts/2020-02-18-scheduling-tape-backups.md

 ---

 Since October 2019, we've been taking data with cosmic rays at JLab to test our [GEM](https://arxiv.org/abs/1409.5393) setup for the [SBS](https://hallaweb.jlab.org/12GeV/SuperBigBite/).
-We have four layers with four GEMs per layer stacked on top of each other.
+We have four layers stacked on top of each other, with four GEM modules per layer.
 Pairs of scintillator paddles sit above and below the GEM layers and provide a trigger signal for the DAQ.
 When a cosmic ray passes through one scintillator paddle on top and one on the bottom, the DAQ system digitizes the signals coming from all the GEM detectors.
 Each event contains about 500 kB of data[^1].